ASLP-lab/HumDial-Challenge/content/homepage_sections/general_description.md

 ## News and Updates

+**November 17, 2025**:The test set and submission rules are released.
+Please refer to the corresponding page of each track for specific information.

 **November 11, 2025**: Due to the delayed release of the training data, the test data will also be postponed.
 We expect to release the test set around November 17.
 Please stay tuned.

 **October 29, 2025**: We have released the baseline model, and you can obtain the model files from the two track pages.